 Credits earned from Logistics and Transportation Specialist college credit certificate program may be applied to the Supply Chain Management AS degree.

-Students who earn the AS degree in Supply Chain Management are eligible for admission into the Bachelor of Applied Science Degree program in Supervision and Management (BAS-SM).
+The Supply Chain Management AS degree qualifies graduates for admission to the Bachelor of Science degree program in Supervision and Management (BAS-SM).